 If a link is enabled for a non-AP MLD, then:

-—it may be used for individually addressed frame exchange, subject to the power state of the non-AP STA operating on that link and only MPDUs with TIDs mapped to that link may be transmitted on that link between the corresponding non-AP STA and AP affiliated with the non-AP MLD and the AP MLD, respectively, in the direction (DL/UL) corresponding to the TTLM.
+—it may be used for individually addressed frame exchange, subject to the power state of the non-AP STA operating on that link and only (#19686) QoS Data frames with TIDs mapped to that link may be transmitted on that link between the corresponding non-AP STA and AP affiliated with the non-AP MLD and the AP MLD, respectively, in the direction (DL/UL) corresponding to the TTLM.

 —Individually addressed Management frames, QoS Null frames, and Control frames may be sent on any enabled links between the corresponding non-AP MLD and AP MLD both in DL and UL, except that a BlockAckReq frame requesting TID(s) that are not mapped to a link shall not be transmitted on the link by the corresponding non-AP STA affiliated with the non-AP MLD and by the corresponding AP affiliated with the AP MLD.